backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/S3 Performance.md

 ---
 created: 2022-04-23 10:36
-updated: 2022-05-01 11:33
+updated: 2022-05-02 15:21
 ---
 ---
 **Links**: [[101 AWS SAA Index]]

 ---
 ## Strongly consistent
-- All S3 GET, PUT, and LIST operations, as well as operations that change object tags, ACLs, or metadata, are *strongly consistent*. **What you write is what you will read**, and the results of a LIST will be an accurate reflection of what’s in the bucket.
+- All S3 *GET, PUT, and LIST* operations, as well as operations that change object tags, ACLs, or metadata, are *strongly consistent*. **What you write is what you will read**, and the results of a LIST will be an accurate reflection of what’s in the bucket.
 - For example:  A process replaces an existing object and immediately tries to read it.
 Amazon S3 always returns the latest version of the object.

 ## Scaling Requests